 - Both Men & Women

-$200 Bonus* for course record in Full or Half
+$200 Bonus* for Overall Course Record in Full or Half

 $100 Award* for first Montanan (Current Resident)